nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 The following security considerations are to be considered:

 - The Root CA of the did:x509 needs to be checked against the root CA structure of the use case.
-For instance, in case of UZI certificates the ROOT CA must match the associated root CA chain.
+For instance, in case of UZI certificates the `ca-fingerprint` must match the hash of (name of G3 intermediate CA(s) here).

 ### Certificate Revocation